 Could there be a more psychotic expression of patriarchy?

 This horror has now come to the United States.
-Recently a Muslim female PHYSICIAN in Michigan apparently a graduate from John Hopkins University, inflicted this unimaginable, excruciating pain on multiple little girls in her office, where she butchered their vaginas.
+Recently a Muslim female “PHYSICIAN” in Michigan apparently (incredibly) a graduate from John Hopkins University, inflicted this unimaginable, excruciating pain on multiple little girls in her office, where she cut off pieces their vaginas.